Tips for Cycling to Work - Ribble Cycles

 • In the evenings why not extend your ride slightly along canal towpaths and the like to avoid traffic?

 • I also leave heavy stuff at work throughout the week under the desk.
 Shoes, towel (in case it has rained), deodorant, hair stuff.
 All I carry is a shirt, trousers, laptop, puncture repair kit.
-It's pretty easy to fit into a rucksack.
+Anything that's easy to fit into a rucksack.

-Recently I was commuting 5 days a week into college.
-It was a 60min ride in and a 90min ride home usually.
+• Recently, I was commuting 5 days a week into college.
+It was a 60-minute ride in and a 90-minute ride home usually.
 The commute was on my Endurance SL R race bike with training wheels.
 I rode it all year round but had mudguards.
 I would use a big backpack to carry my work with me and it was waterproof, so nothing got too wet.
 I was doing sport so showers and a wash-up area was easy to access.

 • Check out what direction the wind will blow in from the night before so you can leave at the right time.